Wrench56/KritiC/readme.md

 ## Core Concepts

 - Define tests with `KRITIC_TEST(suite, name)`
+- Use attributes in tests:
+  - `KRITIC_DEPENDS_ON(suite, name)`: marks a test as dependent on another test's success; if the dependency fails or is skipped, the current test is skipped automatically
 - Make assertions:
   - `KRITIC_ASSERT(expr)`: asserts that `expr` is true
   - `KRITIC_ASSERT_NOT(expr)`: asserts that `expr` is false